-The eighth ship to cruise under the P&O Australia brand, and currently the oldest in the fleet, Pacific Pearl is a ship that has enjoyed many previous lives.
-She was originally launched as Sitmar FairMajesty and was then absorbed into the Princess fleet as Star Princess back in 1989.
-From 1997 to 2003, she was MV Arcadia for P&O Cruises in the U.K., then renamed Ocean Village in 2003 when the new brand was established.
+The sixth ship to cruise under the P&O Australia brand and currently the oldest in the fleet, Pacific Pearl has enjoyed many previous lives.
+It was originally launched as Sitmar FairMajesty and was then absorbed into the Princess fleet as Star Princess back in 1989.
+From 1997 to 2003, it was MV Arcadia for P&O Cruises in the U.K., then renamed Ocean Village in 2003 when the new brand was established.
 When Carnival shut down Ocean Village in 2008, Pacific Pearl was transferred to P&O Australia, making its debut in Australia at the end of 2010.

-Ultimately, although it is an older style ship, Pearl offers a better cruise experience today than it had done, largely thanks to the evolution of the P&O style and its response to feedback from passengers.
-On the plus side, most of the traces of its previous lives have been either erased or improved upon with the refurbishments.
-In particular, the standard cabins finally received a much-needed overhaul to bring them up to scratch, and the new interconnecting cabins offer more choices for families and groups.
-Pearl's culinary offerings have also been markedly improved upon across the board, with more choice and the type of flexibility that many cruisers demand today.
+Ultimately, although it is an older style ship, most of the traces of its previous lives have been either erased or improved upon.
+In particular, the standard cabins finally received a much-needed overhaul to bring them up to scratch, and new interconnecting cabins offer more choices for families and groups.
+Pacific Pearl's culinary offerings have also been markedly improved, with more choice and flexibility.
 And if there's one good thing about the ship's age, it's that it is solid and rides the fickle waves of the Tasman and South Pacific well.

-There are still shortcomings which may disappoint, however, including a lack of balconies, a lack of open deck space and small pools for a ship of its size.
-Pearl is also a ship on which you can incur a lot of extra charges.
-There are no drink packages available, even for kids' soft drinks, for example, which can add up over the course of a cruise.
+There are still shortcomings which may disappoint, however, with a lack of balconies, a lack of open deck space and small pools for a ship of its size.
+Pacific Pearl is also a ship on which you can incur many extra charges.
+There are no drink packages available, for example, even for soft drinks, which can add up over the course of a cruise.

-Overall, however, if you are looking for a more affordable high-seas holiday, are not fussed about sophistication and enjoy a very casual Australian style, it's worth considering.
+Overall, however, if you're looking for a more affordable high-seas holiday and enjoy the ultra-casual Australian style of cruising, it's worth considering.

-Like its siblings, Pacific Pearl also has theme nights, such as country and western, pirate, and 60's rock 'n' roll, with a host of associated activities regarded as part of the P&O fun.
-Although dressing up is optional, and if you don't fancy bringing your own gear, you can buy accessories from the shops onboard.
+Like its siblings, Pacific Pearl also has theme nights, such as country and western, and '60s rock 'n' roll, with a host of associated activities regarded as part of the P&O fun.
+Dressing up is optional, and if you don't fancy bringing your own gear, you can buy accessories from the shops onboard.
 P&O has also recently expanded theme nights to feature on shorter cruises.
 They were usually only on the program on cruises of seven nights or longer.